BrianRxm Coins on Television 109/135

 "Western" wear was popular then, especially in Nevada.
 One man wears a belt buckle with a silver dollar in it.

-Edward starts winning and the pile of chips and silver starts growing.
+Francis starts winning and the pile of chips and silver starts growing.

 18. Pile of chips and silver dollars

-Morgan and peace dollars and Mapes five-dollar chips are visible and not a credit card in sight.
+Morgan and Peace dollars and Mapes five-dollar chips are visible and not a credit card in sight.

-Edward finds that he enjoys shooting dice.
+Francis finds that he enjoys shooting dice.

-A Mapes Hotel-Casino five-dollar chip:
+A Mapes Hotel-Casino five dollar chip:

 Casino Mapes Reno Chip

-19. Mapes Hotel-Casino Reno five dollar chip
+19. Mapes Hotel-Casino five dollar chip

 Plastic, 39 mm, 10.62 gm

-Obverse and reverse: Blue plastic casino gambling chip with red, yellow, and white stripes Figures of two people in western dress HOTEL MAPES / CASINO / $5 / RENO NEVADA
+Blue plastic casino gambling chip with red, yellow, and white stripes

-20. Edward in action
+20. Francis in action

-21. Walter talks to Edward
+21. Sam talks to Francis

 The four walk away from the casino.